TylerClark7/cbs-scraper/README.md

 If you try to run this container before running docker compose up you will get errors.

-After the image has been built you can change into the docker folder and run docker compose up in detatched mode
+4. After the image has been built you can change into the docker folder and run docker compose up in detatched mode

 ```
 $ cd docker
 $ docker compose -d
 ```

-Your MySQL Docker container should be up and running.
-You will get initial Data present on the web page added into the DB.
+Your MySQL Docker container should now be up and running.
+Initial data present on the web page will be added into the DB.
+The Python script will NOT run again unless you run the docker container `python-image` again.
 The python script will NOT run agian unless you run the docker container <i>python-image</i> again.

 The Mysql runs on the netwrok "docker_default".
 When you run the container make sure you include the netwrok tag --network